Stop… upgrade time!

 12. Whose behaviour merited celebration?

-Hari, for sticking with me, and my friends for being cool.
+Again Hari for sticking with me, and my friends for being there.
+I know it’s basically the same as last year, but meh.

 13. Whose behaviour made you appalled and depressed?